 App State’s performance metrics for 2022–27 reflect the university’s commitment to increase access to a high-quality, cost-effective App State education.

-The university's performance metrics align with the UNC System Strategic Plan, and emphasize undergraduate student success, affordability, university productivity, and the campus-selected goal of making progress on a 4-year graduation rate equity gap.
+The university’s performance metrics align with the UNC System Strategic Plan and emphasize undergraduate student success, as well as affordability and university productivity.

 - a stretch goal, which is the level of performance App State strives toward.

-App State's funding allocations are tied to success in these areas.
-The performance weighting is based on how actual performance compares to its baseline and stretch goals.
+App State’s funding allocations are tied to success in these areas, with performance weighting based on how actual performance compares to the baseline and stretch goals that are assigned to each metric.

 Read on to learn more about App State’s progress in and goals for these areas.